A default system with overspilling contagion: Motivation and aims

 \section{Motivation and aims}

-Default events tend to cluster in time, a phenomenon that arises from diverse causes.
+Default events tend to cluster in time, but this phenomena can be a manifestation of diverse causes.
 The literature on dynamic modelling of defaults proposed so far two major mechanisms that produce this effect.
 First, there is the so-called cyclical correlation, i.e., the dependence of the debtors' financial situation on some common factors.
-One can naturally think of some macroeconomic factors that impact the default probabilities of many debtors at a time, as the interest rates, the prices of some commodities or the business cycle; a purely statistical approach using abstract or unobserved factors is also possible.
+One can naturally think of some macroeconomic factors that impact the default probabilities of many debtors at a time, as for instance the level of interest rates, the prices of some commodities or the business cycle; a purely statistical approach using abstract or unobserved factors is also possible, when the aim is to fit some market data, such as credit spread observations.
+This type of dependence between defaults has been modelled in the standard reduced-form credit risk models with conditionally independent defaults; see for instance Duffie and Singleton \cite{DuffSing03} or Lando \cite{Lando94} for an overview.

 Secondly, there is the so-called counterparty risk or direct contagion, i.e., the default of one debtor represents itself a destabilising factor impacting the default rates of surviving debtors (the counterparties of a defaulted debtor).

 In order to have these two mechanisms of contagion operational simultaneously it is necessary to distinguish within the model the default system from its environment.
-The role of the random environment is to carry the cyclical dependence.
+The role of the random environment is to carry the cyclical correlation.
+It is generally assumed that the common factors affecting debtors' default probabilities are stochastic processes; the random environment is their natural filtration.
+The default system is simply formed by the default indicator processes of each debtor, that keeps track of the default events as they occur.

-The most classical approach so far was to consider that conditionally on a given realisation of the random environment, the vector of default indicator processes of the different debtors is a time inhomogeneous Markov chain.
+A general approach so far (a review of the literature follows in Section \ref{sec2}) is to consider that conditionally on a given realisation of the random environment, the vector of default indicator processes of the different debtors is a time inhomogeneous Markov chain.